-3.3.4 - Compliance with City Code of Ordinances
+Compliance with City Code of Ordinances

-Upon operations, the double-sided electronic billboard would be used in compliance with the City's Signs Code.
-This would include ensuring the billboard does not display animated or flashing images and no movement or video, the billboard would not have an audio message, and the maximum ambient light output level of the digital billboard faces would be 0.3 foot-candles above ambient light conditions when measured at 250 feet.
-The City's Signs Code includes additional restrictions and requirements which are discussed in further detail in Section 4.11, Land Use, below.
+Upon completion of construction, the double-sided electronic billboards would be operated in compliance with the City's Signs Code.
+This would include ensuring the billboards would not display animated or flashing images or movement.
+The billboards would not have an audio message, and the maximum ambient light output level of the digital billboard faces would be 0.3 foot-candles above ambient light conditions when measured at 250 feet.
+The City's Signs Code includes additional restrictions and requirements that are discussed in further detail in Section 4.11, Land Use, below.